asizikov/asizikov.github.io/content/blog/2025-12-22-copilot-customization.md

 ## Skills

-Now, the latest addition to the customization family are Skills.
+Now, the latest addition to the customization family is Skills.

 Skills sit somewhere between Reusable Prompts and Custom Agents.
 And they have some similarities to MCPs as well.
 Yeah, it's that complicated :)